shuan4638/pBERT-DTI/README.md

 ```
 !python main.py -d KIBA_DAVIS
 ```
-Use `-l` to test the effect of different Paiwise Attention Layers(PALs).
+Use `-l` to test the effect of different layers of PALs.
 ```
 !python main.py -d KIBA_DAVIS -l 5
 ```